n-hobart/learn-haskell/README.md

         $ git clone https://github.com/YOUR-GITHUB-NAME/learn-haskell.git

+    Trying this on Windows, I received:

+        fatal: I don't handle protocol 'https'

+    This turned out to be a non-printing character between `git clone` and the url, which must have been introduced by a bad copy-paste.
+Retype it.

 1. [Add a new `upstream` remote](https://help.github.com/articles/adding-a-remote/).
 This will be used to [stay current](#staying-current) with new material as it appears.

+        $ cd learn-haskell
         $ git remote add upstream https://github.com/instinctive/learn-haskell.git

 If you don't know `git`, here are some good resources: